 Design type: Adjuvanted protein subunit

-Population: Adults and teens 12 years of age and older
+Population: Adults and children 12 years of age and older

 Efficacy: 90.4% efficacy in preventing symptomatic COVID-19 in people 18 years of age or older a week or more after the second dose, as measured in a clinical trial prior to the emergence of the omicron variant.